-- a) Where there is a Neighbourhood Plan (NDP) which is 'made' or at an advanced stage of preparation, the relevant local connections policy will be used where included in the NDP. - b) If the above does not apply, the starting point will be the most up-to-date housing allocations policy definition of 'local connection' that is applied by the relevant local housing authority, as applies in the South Downs National Park or in Designated Rural Areas4 where specified, provided this prioritises need within South Downs National Park settlements or parishes and follows the cascade set out in paragraph 7.62 of the SDLP. - c) Where neither a. nor b. apply, the following will define a person or household considered to have a local connection.
-The area to which this relates will be dependent on where has been reached in the cascade set out in paragraph 2.20 above. - i.
-Ordinarily resident in the National Park, or - ii.
-Previously ordinarily resident, or - iii.
-Currently employed by, or is due to take up permanent employment with, an established employer with a registered business premises based in the relevant area, or - iv.
-Has demonstrated a need to or be supported by a family member who is ordinarily resident. - d) The cascade from settlement / parish / wider area within the South Downs National Park will be applied in accordance with the availability of prospective residents on the relevant housing register(s) within each of these respectively: - e) Where alternative criteria are proposed, for example to respond to the particular needs of a rural estate, large farm, or as expressed in a Neighbourhood Development Plan, this should be clearly evidenced.
-Material weight will be given to this when evidenced in an endorsed Whole Estate Plan or as otherwise robustly evidenced in respect of the specific circumstances of the scheme. - 2.21 Occupancy conditions may be applied to limit future occupants to ensure the dwelling remains available to those with a local connection in perpetuity.
+- iv.
+Has demonstrated a need for essential support by a family member who is ordinarily resident. - d) The cascade from settlement / parish / wider area within the South Downs National Park will be applied in accordance with the availability of prospective residents on the relevant housing register(s) within each of these respectively or any other locally upto-date evidence such as a local housing needs assessment. - e) Where alternative criteria are proposed, for example to respond to the particular needs of a rural estate, large farm, or as expressed in a Neighbourhood Development Plan, this should be clearly evidenced.
+Material weight will be given to this when evidenced in an endorsed Whole Estate Plan or as otherwise robustly evidenced in respect of the specific circumstances of the scheme. - 2.22 Occupancy conditions will may be applied to limit future occupants to ensure the dwelling remains available to those with a local connection in perpetuity.
 Occupancy conditions may also be applied where there is a proven need for those with a particular work connection, in respect to maintaining the special qualities of the National Park.
 Regard will be had as appropriate to Development Management Policy SD32: New Agricultural and Forestry Workers' Dwellings.